Carrier, Oklahoma

-Carrier is an incorporated small village in Garfield County, Oklahoma, United States.
-The population was 85 at the 2010 census.
+Carrier is a town in Garfield County, Oklahoma, United States.
+As of the 2020 census, Carrier had a population of 90.

 History

 The area around Carrier was first settled by farmers who moved there following the opening of the Cherokee Outlet in 1893.
-The origin of the name "Carrier" comes from the first postmaster, Solomon S. Carrier.
+The origin of the name "Carrier" comes from the first postmaster, Solomon Carrier.
 Buildings were constructed to serve area farmers, including businesses, a school, and a Congregational church.
 In 1903, the Northwestern Townsite Company as the Arkansas Valley and Western Railway, which was planning to build a railway through the area, laid out a town site around a mile from the existing site, and the businesses relocated to the new location.
 In 1904, the railway was finished.
 The town's economy was primarily based on agriculture and the petroleum industry.
-Carrier was not incorporated until 1972; its incorporation status is "town".
+The town was not incorporated until 1972.
 In the 21st century, many of the people who live in Carrier commute to work in Enid.